Aadland and the Idaho Vandals take on conference foe Eastern Washington

 Cheney, Washington; Saturday, 4 p.m.
 EST

-The Eagles are 7-4 on their home court.
-Eastern Washington is third in the Big Sky with 26.3 defensive rebounds per game led by Kourtney Grossman averaging 7.9.
+The Eagles are 7-4 in home games.
+Eastern Washington is sixth in the Big Sky scoring 64.7 points while shooting 37.3% from the field.

-The Vandals have gone 8-4 against Big Sky opponents.
-Idaho is sixth in the Big Sky with 12.8 assists per game led by Hope Hassmann averaging 3.4.
+The Vandals are 8-4 in conference games.
+Idaho has a 0-2 record in one-possession games.

-Eastern Washington makes 37.3% of its shots from the field this season, which is 2.6 percentage points higher than Idaho has allowed to its opponents (34.7%).
-Idaho averages 66.3 points per game, 1.1 more than the 65.2 Eastern Washington allows.
+Eastern Washington scores 64.7 points, 6.4 more per game than the 58.3 Idaho gives up.
+Idaho averages 66.3 points per game, 1.1 more than the 65.2 Eastern Washington allows to opponents.

 TOP PERFORMERS: Peyton Howard is averaging 13.8 points, 3.5 assists and 1.5 steals for the Eagles.
-Grossman is averaging 13.7 points over the last 10 games.
+Kourtney Grossman is averaging 13.7 points and 12.4 rebounds while shooting 38.7% over the past 10 games.

-Olivia Nelson is scoring 13.6 points per game and averaging 3.2 rebounds for the Vandals.
-Hassmann is averaging 1.3 made 3-pointers over the last 10 games.
+Olivia Nelson is shooting 42.1% and averaging 13.6 points for the Vandals.
+Hope Hassmann is averaging 1.3 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Eagles: 5-5, averaging 65.9 points, 36.5 rebounds, 11.7 assists, 8.4 steals and 3.2 blocks per game while shooting 37.1% from the field.
 Their opponents have averaged 63.9 points per game.